layer5io/docs/content/en/cloud/spaces/integrations.md

    With Prometheus integrated, continuously monitor your cloud-native infrastructure.
 Set up alerts and dashboards within Meshery to keep track of key performance indicators (KPIs) and respond to issues proactively.

 5. **Secure Access with Credentials:**
 Always ensure that managed connections are secured using appropriate credentials.
 Meshery offers built-in security features to safely manage access tokens and secrets.
-You can read more about how to set up credentials or utilize roles for secure access by visiting the following link: Meshery Security: Roles and Credentials Setup.
+You can read more about how to set up credentials or utilize roles for secure access by visiting the following link:[ Roles and Credentials Setup](https://docs.layer5.io/cloud/security/roles/)

 ---